Is attending Orientation mandatory?

 What do I do now that I have signed up for Orientation?

 After you sign up, you need to complete the Pre-Orientation Checklist, which is necessary for your academic advising and registration.
-Your Pre-Orientation Checklist should be completed at least 5 business days before your Orientation event.
+Your Pre-Orientation Checklist should be completed at least one week before your Orientation event.
 Visit the Before Orientation section under the specific type of event you are attending to see what you need to do:

 Where do I find my Pre-Orientation Checklist?